 My name is Karen the Doughminatrix, I am the founder behind Bespoke Bread.
 I have been voted Home Baker to Follow by Women’s Weekly, and I can teach you to make the perfect loaf.
-Satisfaction guaranteed.
 But, it hasn’t always been this way.

-I struggled to adapt bread making recipes online to work with our tropical climates.
+I turned to baking to slow down.
+I discovered that all you need are 3 simple ingredients like flour, water and salt to make a loaf of sourdough bread.
+But I struggled to adapt bread making recipes online to work with our tropical climates.
 Some of my loaves looked like flattened UFOs, and worst of all, my loaves tasted sour, gummy and disgusting.
-Incredibly, I persevered and kept trying despite failing again and again.
+Incredibly, I persevered and kept trying despite failing.
 I was baking a loaf every day, determined to get the steps right, persevering until I figured out how to make my loaves better.

 Looking back, I wished that I could have found someone to teach me, and guide me.
 Someone who understood that making sourdough bread in the tropics requires radically different techniques and re-writing recipes.
 Someone who can make bread theory, easy to understand for absolute beginners.
-It would have saved me so much heartache, and countless hours wasted.